Judge Marcia G. Cooke (1954-2023) Video

 Transcript:

-Judge Marcia Cook, a beacon of justice, a pillar of the community, and the 2023 recipient of the Edward B. Davis net award for service to the Federal bench and Bar.
+Judge Marcia Cooke, a beacon of justice, a pillar of the community, and the 2023 recipient of the Edward B. Davis “NED” award for service to the federal bench and bar.
 Today, we honor her life, her work, and her undeniable impact on our community.
-Born in Sumter, South Carolina, Marcia Cook was destined for greatness.
+Born in Sumter, South Carolina, Marcia Cooke was destined for greatness.
 Her upbringing instilled in her a strong sense of justice and community service.
-As a young attorney, she rose through the ranks with unyielding dedication, becoming an assistant US attorney, and later serving as the Chief Inspector General for the executive office of the Governor of Florida.
-Her reputation for fairness and integrity caught the eye of the legal community, culminating in her historic appointment to the federal bench as the first black woman federal district judge in Florida by President George W. Bush in her chambers, judge Cook was known for her wisdom, poise, and commitment to the principles that make our legal system one of the finest in the world.
-Judge Cook was not just an extraordinary legal mind, but also a compassionate mentor, colleague, and friend.
-She was beloved by staff and respected by peers away from the courtroom.
-She was a loving sister, a cherished friend, and a part of many lives.
+As a young attorney, she rose through the ranks with unyielding dedication, becoming an assistant U.S. attorney, and later serving as the Chief Inspector General for the Executive Office of the Governor of Florida.
+Her reputation for fairness and integrity caught the eye of the legal community, culminating in her historic appointment to the federal bench as the first black woman federal district judge in Florida by President George W. Bush.
+In her chambers, Judge Cooke was known for her wisdom, poise, and commitment to the principles that make our legal system one of the finest in the world.
+Judge Cooke was not just an extraordinary legal mind, but also a compassionate mentor, colleague, and friend.
+She was beloved by staff and respected by peers.
+Away from the courtroom, she was a loving sister, a cherished friend, and a part of many lives.

-Marcia Cook and I were the very best of friends, confidants, and restaurant and travel buddies.
+Marcia Cooke and I were the very best of friends, confidants, and restaurant and travel buddies.
 Marcia was fiercely intelligent, yet with common sense.
 She was a dreamer, but always kept an eye out for practicalities.
 She was an encourager to me and others.
 She was courageous.
 She was just an all-around nice person.
-My husband Michael, and I miss her on a daily basis and will love her forever.
+My husband Michael and I miss her on a daily basis, and will love her forever.

-As we posthumously award Judge Marcia Cook with the Edward B. Davis Award, we celebrate her commitment to excellence and her service to the community, the federal bench, and the Federal bar.
+As we posthumously award Judge Marcia Cooke with the Edward B. Davis Award, we celebrate her commitment to excellence and her service to the community, the Federal bench, and the Federal bar.
 Her legacy lives on in the judgments she made, the people she inspired, and the lives she touched; she will be deeply missed, yet forever remembered.

-The recipient of the 2023 Edward B. Davis net Award, Judge Marcia Cook.
+The recipient of the 2023 Edward B. Davis “NED” Award, Judge Marcia Cooke.